 The three guys in the painting below are all depictions of King Charles I, painted from different viewpoints by Anthonis van Dyck in 1636.
-In the middle we see a frontal view (“en face”), on the left a side view (“en profile”), and the most intriguing is the one on the right: the three-quarter view (“en trois quarts”).… Continue reading 3/4 view”
+In the middle we see a frontal view (“en face”), on the left a side view (“en profile”), and the most intriguing is the one on the right: the three-quarter view (“en trois quarts”).… Continue reading 3/4 view

 I don’t drive.
 I tried to get my driver’s license several times, but I failed.
 The main reason is quite ironic.
 My control of the car was up to standards, but all the examiners stated that I lacked the perceptual abilities to safely navigate traffic.
 At that moment, I had spend almost half of my… Continue reading Railroad panoramas

 Being skilled in the art of drawing a convincing scene in linear perspective is no guarantee anymore for a successful career.
 For roughly four centuries this was a pretty good tool to have in your kit as a visual artist – from the moment that Filippo Brunelleschi gave his demonstration of a perspective rendering of… Continue reading In perspective

 Winston Smith is the main character in the famous novel Nineteen Eighty-Four by George Orwell.
 In his apartment there is an “oblong metal plaque like a dulled mirror which formed part of the surface of the right-hand wall.”
 The description of this flatscreen television goes on to state that the “instrument (the telescreen, it was… Continue reading Orwell’s telescreens

 Yesterday, Microsoft launched a new product called Kinect.
 It is an add-on for the very popular game console Xbox 360 and allows for the user itself to be the controller.
 No more fiddling with weirdly shaped controllers.
 Just step in front of your television and you can control games with your own gestures (and your… Continue reading Revolution in motion